travelling-mango/hangman844/README.md

 ### Installation
 To run the game:

-1. Clone the repository and
+1. Clone the game repository.

+2. Navigate to the game repository.
+3. Run the game script.
+4. Enjoy!

 ### Usage